Jiayi-Pan/RefCloze_Pub/README.md

 1. Finish the sections
 2. Rename the model/dataset/project

+How much do we want to coverage:
+- Training process
+- How about eval datasets
+- How about AOA/ablation/other analysis?

 [Website] • [Colab] • [Huggingface] • [Paper]

 [Ziqiao Ma](https://mars-tin.github.io/)\*, [Jiayi Pan](https://www.jiayipan.me/)\*, [Joyce Chai](https://web.eecs.umich.edu/~chaijy/) (\* denotes equal contribution)